-Survey CPUE in NSEI and SSEI has historically been higher than fishery CPUE.
-Unlike the fishery, surveys account for sablefish discards and those fish lost at the roller, therefore higher CPUE estimates may result.
-In addition, commercial CPUE estimates may be lower, because in some trips, fishermen may have targeted both halibut and sablefish.
+Survey CPUEs in NSEI and SSEI have historically been higher than fishery CPUEs.
+Unlike the fishery, longline surveys account for sablefish discards and fish lost at the roller, resulting in higher CPUE estimates.
+In addition, commercial CPUE estimates may be lower, because some fishermen may target both halibut and sablefish in the same trip.